BiTinerary/PersonalAPI/readme.md

 ## Why?
 A remote shell that requires internet connection only one way.
 Ask the internet questions (Alexa, Google, etc...
 API) with only a text message. ie: places with access to mobile phones but not internet.

 A universal computer remote.
-Simultaneously repairing 10+ computers like I used to?
+Are you simultaneously repairing 10+ computers like I used to?
 Don't install all virus removal software, anti virus, cleaner programs one by one on each machine.
 Just to uninstall some later.
 Issue one command, run on all computers.

 A minimal IOT interface which is as secure as your email login and/or LAN credentials.
 Triggered from what is essentially a text/SMS based CLI which doesn't require mobile internet.
 Further utilizing bandwidth that is paid for, but might not normally be used.